Genre: Comedy, Drama

 Cast: Mandy Moore, Milo Ventimiglia, Sterling K. Brown, Justin Hartley, Ron Cephas Jones, Chrissy Metz, Chris Sullivan

 This is Us is the rare family drama that we don’t often see on television anymore.
-Like Parenthood or Everwood, the show deals with some adult topics but keeps its focus on the struggles of different families.
+Like Parenthood or Everwood, visit this the show deals with some adult topics but keeps its focus on the struggles of different families.
 The concept is simple and straightforward: the show begins by focusing on a variety of characters who are celebrating their 36th birthdays.

-The characters include Jack (Milo Ventimiglia), a soon-to-father expecting triplets with his wife Rebecca (Mandy Moore).
-There’s also Kate (Chrissy Metz), an overweight woman struggling with her diet.
+The characters include Jack (Milo Ventimiglia), this a soon-to-father expecting triplets with his wife Rebecca (Mandy Moore).
+There’s also Kate (Chrissy Metz), hospital an overweight woman struggling with her diet.
 Then there’s Justin (Justin Hartley), a successful actor on a silly sitcom who wants more than the rubbish he’s been reading on the script.
 Then, there’s Randall (Sterling K. Brown), a successful businessman trying to locate his birth father.

 Each of these storylines have their dramatic and painful moments but there’s a sincerity in all of their anguish.
 The characters are all struggling with distinct personal issues but they all feel like relatable and kind-hearted people simply trying to do their best.

 At the heart of the show though is family and it’s an idea that carries over from scene to scene.
 From Jack’s love of his wife to Kate’s relationship to her brother to Randall’s feelings for his absentee father, these characters all feel a deep kinship to their loved ones.
 It seems obvious that as the show progresses, these relationships will take center stage as the struggles continue.